orchest/orchest/docs/source/fundamentals/environment_variables.md

 Environment variables let you exclude sensitive data from the versioning system of your Orchest projects.

-Environment variables are injected in your pipeline steps, and can be natively retrieved with your chosen language.
+Environment variables are injected in your Pipeline Steps, and can be natively retrieved with your chosen language.
 For example, in Python:

 ```python